krishaamer/green-filter-research/research/introduction.md

 />
 ```

-Not discounting the enormity of CO2 emissions, it’s still not the only large problem humanity is facing.
-In January 2022, the Stockholm Resilience Centre reported that we had breached 4 out of our 9 planetary boundaries; in addition to climate change, biodiversity loss, land-system change, and biogeochemical flows (Persson et al., 2022).
+Not discounting the enormity of CO<sub>2</sub> emissions, it’s not the only large problem humanity is facing.
+In January 2022, the Stockholm Resilience Centre reported that we have breached 4 out of our 9 planetary boundaries: in addition to climate change, biodiversity loss, specifically Extinctions per Million Species per Year (E/MSY), land-system change (deforestation, land degradation, etc), and biogeochemical flows (the cycles of carbon, nitrogen, phosphorus, etc) ; from the positive side, fresh water use, ocean acidification and stratospheric ozone depletion are within planetary limits while atmospheric aerosol loading and the biodiversity intactness index (BII) have not yet been fully quantified (Persson et al., 2022).

 ``` mdx-code-block
 <Figure